 Underground music – most specifically metal – has embraced and celebrated many of the stories and themes of ancient Pagan Gods.
 Led Zeppelin incorporates runes in their band art.
 Amon Amarth celebrates the bravery of ancient vikings and the wisdom of the Norse Gods.
 Celtic and Viking warriors didn’t suffer fools.

-So speaking of women, let us look to the old ways and find a new connection to our original mother, our Earth Mother.
-Let us honor her by finding alternative ways of living.
+So let us look to the old ways and find a new connection to our original mother, our Earth Mother.
+Let us honor her by asking questions, searching for truth, and finding alternative ways of living.